 Red fruits and vegetables like tomatoes, watermelons, figs, pink-grapefruits, apricots and pink-guavas are common sources of lycopene.

-Beta-carotene is helpful in treating unpleasant menopausal symptoms of vaginal dryness and fragility.
+Beta-carotene is helpful in treating unpleasant menopausal symptoms of vaginal dryness and frigidity.
 Research shows that a combination of beta-carotene and evening primrose oil is effective in reducing the itchy, crawling sensation in the skin that often occurs during menopause.
 It also reduces the risk of ovarian cancer in women after menopause.

 Some natural sources include sweet potatoes, carrots, spinach, broccoli, fresh thyme, and lettuce.